RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 However, if you switch to another page in a long thread you lose the reply you are typing.
 To copy text from another page, open it in a new browser tab or window.

 ### Example
+This example show a reply in a forum:

 ![Editor example](/assets/editor.png){:style="width:616px;height:299px;"}

+To create a table like this press the Table button (on the bottom row, 4th from the right).
+In the dialog that pops up the number of rows is already 3.
+Change the number of columns to 8, the width to 100%, and press OK.

+Type the text in the table now or leave it for later.

+Select the top row and press the Bold button.

+Select the bottom two rows, right-click to get a context menu, choose Cell – Cell Properties, and set the background color (to #ffddbb in this example—[color names](https://www.w3schools.com/colors/colors_names.asp) and all the other standard ways to specify colors also work).

 ### Removing the enhancement
 If you want to remove the enhancement, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.